Install and run the Hermes self-improving AI agent on DGX Spark.

 hermes config set model.provider custom

-hermes config set model.base_url http://localhost:11434/v1
+hermes config set model.base_url http://localhost:8000/v1

-hermes config set model.default <model-name>
+hermes config set model.default <new-model-handle>

 hermes -z "Reply exactly MODEL_OK"